 Non-repayable government assistance is recorded in the period earned as other income or netted against expenses.
 Repayable government loans are recorded initially at fair value, with the difference between book value and fair value recorded as other income.
-At January 31, 2021, the Company has recorded a government grant receivable of \$387,919 related to NGen funding (October 31, 2020 - \$360,601), which was received subsequent to the end of the period.
+At April 30, 2021, the Company has recorded a government grant receivable of \$nil related to NGen funding (October 31, 2020 - \$360,601). \$387,919 was received pursuant to the NGen funding during the period ended April 30, 2021.